Ahernandez-av/Basic-Gatsby/README.md

 # Basic-Gatsby

-This repository is the first step, to create my first project using Sanity (Probably a blog).
+This repository it's a playground, to learn about graphql and gatsby.

 ### My goals with this project: